LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 5.01/5.31

-The barony is located in the mountains of `Fellice`_, a few days north of Ghuntos, and was founded only forty-three years ago.
+The barony is located in the mountains of `Fellice`_, a few days north of `Ghuntos`_, and was founded only forty-three years ago.
 It is a borderland territory with a great deal of orc activity and hence, not the safest of places to live.
 As a result, there is only one settlement and it is surrounded by strong stone walls.
 They do not grow much food here but do have some livestock, most of their food is imported.
 Naturally, the supply caravans are targets of orc raiding.
 The attraction for settling here is the silver mine.

 Being far from the main roads, there are almost no patrols from the outside.
 As is the case with most borderland territories, there is no safety net as help is not close at hand.
 The only guards are the local guards, the only law the baron's law.
 The baron's law is very strict and punishment is harsh.
 In extreme cases criminals are often sentenced to hard labor in the mines.
 Due to the remote location, the city guard is thrice the size it is required to be under Imperial Law.
 So, one hundred warriors work for the city guard and they really have their work cut out for them.
 The orcs are unrelenting and the miners love a good bar fight.
 There is never a dull moment for the guards.
 They face each day with a grim determination, all the while waiting for the next big orc attack.
 Waiting and wondering when they will feed the high pass' Field of Bone.